hardwario/bc-website/content/doc/projects/wireless-smart-led-strip.md

 title: "Wireless Smart LED Strip"
 ---

 This document will guide you through the **Wireless Smart LED Strip** project.
-You will be able to interact with your LED strip in **Node-RED** and Blynk.
+You will be able to interact with your LED strip in **Node-RED** and Blynk and control Power appliance using 16A Relay.

 ## Block Concept